syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ### Alternate row styling without using CellsExportHandler

-In the below code snippet, the background color of rows in excel is changed based on row index using conditional formatting for better performance.
+In the following code sample, the background color of rows in excel is changed based on the row index using conditional formatting for better performance.

 Reference:
 [Conditional Formatting](http://help.syncfusion.com/file-formats/xlsio/working-with-conditional-formatting)